Psalms For Life

 and sing your praises all day long.

 David is clearly dealing with treacherous enemies here, presumably Saul and his backers.
-Even the worst tyrants feel the need to justify their elimination of perceived threats.
+Even the worst tyrants feel the need to “justify” their elimination of perceived threats.
 Sometimes they find a legal pretext for liquidating them and try them in absentia.
 Saul doubtless did this to David, whether formally or not.
 The entire nation heard whatever imaginary crimes Saul’s false witnesses charged David with.
-But running for his life, David had no chance to defend himself publicly.
+But running for his life, David had no way to defend himself publicly.

 Saul’s injustice here was more egregious since David wasn’t just Saul’s son-in-law, but also his most loyal subject.
 David could easily have led a palace coup when Saul was ill, but instead David demonstrated his deep concern and prayed for Saul’s recovery.
 Now Saul hunts him down like an animal, repaying evil for good.